 Feature Matrix

-A comprehensive head-to-head comparison of documentation capabilities, AI features, collaboration tools, and enterprise functionality between Slab and Tango.
+A comprehensive feature-by-feature comparison of Slab and Tango across documentation capabilities, AI features, collaboration, security, and enterprise functionality.

 | Feature |